-The Settings Pane is used to configure the Data Sample.
-The two main components that are configured are Delimiters and Boundaries.
+The Delimiter, Boundary setting, and a list of Data Samples used in the current data mapping configuration can be found under the Settings tab.
 The available options depend on the type of data sample that is loaded.
 For more information about Delimiters and Boundaries, see Configuring The Data Source (Settings).

-The Input Data Section
+The Input Data (Delimiters)